Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

 The goal removal process is called every round of conversation, to remove any irrelevant goals as soon as possible.
 This helps with reducing the amount of calls to an LLM for unlikely goals as we iterate over the goal list during the Inference Module.

-\subsection{Action Module}
+\textbf{Action Module}

 The action module is responsible for two things: 1) selecting action(s) that are available and taking them given the likely goals from the inference module, and 2) checking if the task is completed.
 This module is domain dependent, and can be easily adapted to other domains and planners.
-Our implementation will be further explained in more detail in the Experiments section.
+Our implementation for the Grocery Shopper and Robot domains will be further explained in more detail in the next chapter.